-11. Do You Have The Right Drivers Permit To Drive In France?
+11. Do You Have The Right Driving License To Drive In France?

-According to the official website of France, if you have an EU drivers license or drivers permit from another country you are allowed to drive in France as long as the following conditions are met.
+According to the official website of France, if you have an EU driving licence or driver’s permit from another country, you’re allowed to drive in France as long as the following conditions are met.

-- Drivers permit must have been issued by the country in which you normally resided before moving to France.
+- Your driver’s license must have been issued by the country where you normally reside.

-- Drivers permit must be written in French or be accompanied by an official translation. ( we have managed so far without an official transcript, knock on wood).
+- Your drivers’ license must be written in French or be accompanied by an official translation. ( we managed to get around without an official translation, knock on wood).

-TIP: Although not required, it is highly recommended that you get an international drivers license which can help to expedite encounters with authorities in the event of an accident or traffic infraction.
-If you plan on staying in France for over a year, you are supposed to apply for a French drivers permit.
+TIP: Although not required, it’s highly recommended that you get an international driving permit which can help expedite encounters with authorities in the event of an accident or traffic infraction.
+If you plan on staying in France for over a year, you’re supposed to apply for a French driver’s permit.

 Bon Voyage!!
 Did you check the type of gas your car takes?